fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Deborah Blum, _The Poison Squad_ (Chs.
 7 and 8), 119--152.
 - Upton Sinclair, _The Jungle_, 97--105; 140--46 (chapters 9 and 14).

-### Feb 11
 {% include alert.html class='info' title='IN CLASS' text="
+- Readings discussion
 - Ad Analysis Findings and Questions.
-Your assignment isn't due until midnight, but please have done a little research before class so you can discuss what you're finding so far.
+Your assignment isn't due until Friday, but please have done a little research before class so you can discuss what you're finding so far.
 Our discussion should help you improve your ad analysis assignment.
 "%}

+### Feb 11
+NO CLASS!

 {% include alert.html class='danger' title='DUE: Ad analysis' text="
 Be sure to submit your [Ad Analysis Assignment](newspaper-ads-guide) by midnight.
 "%}

 {% include alert.html class='warning' title='READ AHEAD' text="
-Note you have a big chunk of reading for Monday.
+Note you have a bigger than usual chunk of reading for Monday.
 Sorry that it's more than usual, but it's best to just plow through rather than drag it out.
 Consider getting a head start over the weekend.
 The reward is no class on Friday.
 "%}